mjbaucas/mjbaucas.github.io/_tabs/teaching.md

 Teaching Assistant
 ------------------
+* **ENGG 6600 - ST: Internet of Things** (Summer 2023) \\
+  *School of Engineering, University of Guelph, Guelph, ON* \\
+    * Marked assignments that challenged the student’s knowledge and understanding of the main components of an IoT system: sensors, networking, and data analysis.
+Also, evaluated literature surveys on the different IoT systems and their contributions to future academic and industry work in Smart Cities.

 * **ENGG 3410 - Systems and Control Theory** (Winter 2023) \\
   *School of Engineering, University of Guelph, Guelph, ON* \\
     * Led tutorials that reviewed topics and aspects of the course taught during the lecture.
 Also, provided supplementing discussions on methods to solving different systems and control theory problems.